rddim/FreeTubePortable/Other/Source/Readme.txt

 This package's installer and launcher are released under the GPL.
-The launcher is the PortableApps.com Launcher, available with full source and documentation from http://portableapps.com/development.
+The launcher is the PortableApps.com Launcher, available with full source and documentation from https://portableapps.com/development.
 We request that developers using the PortableApps.com Launcher please leave this directory intact and unchanged.

 USER CONFIGURATION
 ==================

-Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to HostsManPortable.exe called HostsManPortable.ini.
+Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to FreeTubePortable.exe called FreeTubePortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to HostsManPortable.ini next to HostsManPortable.exe.
+To use it, copy AppNamePortable.ini from this directory to FreeTubePortable.ini next to FreeTubePortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false